19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (4) All regulations made under this section shall be presented to Parliament as soon as possible after publication in theGazette.

-### Repeal

-103\.
-The Civil Aviation Authority of Singapore Act (Cap.
-41) is repealed.

-### Consequential amendments to other written laws

-104\.
-The provisions of the Acts specified in the first column of the Fourth Schedule are amended in the manner set out in the second column thereof.

 ### Savings and transitional provisions

-105\.—(1) On the appointed day, every person who, immediately before that date, held office as —
+103\.—(1) On 1st July 2009, every person who, immediately before that date, held office as —

 (a) a member of the Authority under the repealed Act; or